ten0s/velisp/README.md

 55
 ```

-## Create Linux, Windows and MacOS executables that can be run without Node.js installed.
+## Create Linux, Windows and MacOS executables that can be run without Node.js installed

 ```